shinroo/shinroo/README.md

 ### Hi there 👋

-I'm Rob, a generalist backend and data engineer.
+I'm Rob, a specialist backend and data engineer.
 I've got over 7 years of industry experience in various roles and I'm excited to use my technical skills to solve real world problems and help people.

 #### 🔭 I’m currently working on